chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/elemental/water-elemental.md

 aliases: ["Water Elemental"]
 ---
 # Water Elemental
 *Source: Monster Manual p.
-125, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+125, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 A water elemental is a cresting wave that rolls across the ground, becoming nearly invisible at it courses through a larger body of water.
 It engulfs creatures that stand against it, filling their mouths and lungs as easily as it smothers flame.